Skip to content

 Is it safe to store fuel in a container at home?

-Storing petrol and diesel at home is certainly safe, as long as you follow the storage guidelines and regulations in place:
+Storing petrol and diesel at home is certainly safe, so long as you follow the storage guidelines and regulations in place.
+As above, ensure fuel is stored in an outbuilding away from any potential sources of ignition – do not store it in your home, outside or anywhere that children could access.

 Do petrol and diesel go off?

-Once you have filled a container with fuel, there is a shelf life before the quality of the fuel starts to reduce.
+Once you have filled a container with fuel, there is a shelf life before the quality of the fuel starts to degrade.

-- Diesel keeps for 6-12 months.
-After this time it can start to become gummy, which can clog up the filters in your car (causing you issues with your engine)
+• Diesel keeps for 6-12 months.
+After this time it can start to become gummy, which can clog up the filters in your car (potentially causing issues with your engine)

 If the fuel becomes contaminated, the lifespan will reduce further.